-Salaries, directors fees, short-term benefits, and contractors represented \$1.9 million and \$6.0 million of expenses in Q4 2024 and FY2024 respectively, an increase of \$0.4 million compared to Q4 2023 and an increase of \$1.2 million compared to FY2023.
-The increases in Q4 2024 and FY2024 compared to Q4 2023 and FY2023 are related to additional resources associated with the growth of Northstarbets.ca in FY2024 and merit increases.
+Salaries, directors' fees, short--term benefits, and contractors represented \$1.6 million expenses in Q1 2025, an increase of \$0.1 million compared to Q1 2024.
+The increase in Q1 2025 compared to Q1 2024 is related to merit increases for staff.

-Professional and consulting fees were \$0.01 million and \$1.7 million in Q4 2024 and FY2024 respectively and relate to legal and other professional fees.
-These amounts reflect a decrease of \$0.9 million and \$1.0 million over the comparative periods in 2023.
+Professional and consulting fees were \$0.3 million in Q1 2025 and relate to legal and other professional fees.
+These amounts reflect a decrease of \$0.2 million over the comparative period in 2024.
 These professional fees represent the ongoing fees associated with i) business activities, and ii) various costs associated with requirements of the internet gaming registration, compliance with the Operating Agreement with iGO, and public company expenses.
-FY2023 included fees associated with the the acquisition of Slapshot in May 2023.